A2osX/A2osX/.Docs/User Guide.md

 # A2osX User Guide

+## What is A2osX?

+It is a new operating environment, layered on top of ProDOS, that brings a powerful new way of building and running programs on the venerable Apple // platform.
+A2osX is a pre-emptive multi-tasking and multi-user system that employs libraries and drivers to provide multi-application consistent access to system resources such as terminals, network, and files.
+Part of what makes A2osX different, is that all programs, utilities, drivers and libraries are made reentrant and relocatable so that they can be run concurrently and do not depend on a set memory location.
+One of the clear benefits is that multiple users can run the same program and it is only loaded once, and more significantly, drivers and libraries for resources such as networking are only loaded once and can be used my multiple applications at the same time.

 A2osX is already much more then a "primitive" command line operating system.
 While A2osX runs on top of ProDos, leveraging its support for block devices such as floppy drives, hard drives, SmartPort drives, etc.; it adds a preemptive multitasking kernel with a greatly enhanced shell that supports arguments, redirection, piping, and probably the biggest enhancement, a full scripting language.
 In addition, at its core, the A2osX supports multiple virtual terminals (i.e. OA-1 OA-2 gets you different sessions) as well as concurrent external terminals via SSC (getty on SSC serial) or network (TELNETD).
 A GUI interface is being built and will be part of a future release.

 A core element at the foundation of A2osX that enables its multiuser multitasking capabilities is its reusable set of APIs and Libraries (written in Assembly) that all programs can and do use that make them very lean and fast.
 For instance, there is one network API that any program can call which in turn handles the I/O to different LAN cards via drivers.
 A significant feature is that multiple programs can be using the network at the same time such as the TELNETD server, the HTTPD server and/or the TELNET client.
 A key benefit is that the code for doing each program is smaller because the network API is doing a lot of the work.
 And since CORE APIs like printf and libraries such as Network loaded only once, much like a DLL in Windows, significant memory is conserved providing the resources needed to support multitasking and multiple users.